Cacti/documentation/Data-Collectors.md

 ![Data Collectors Edit Remote](images/data-collectors-edit-remote1.png)

-The below page allows you to modify remote poller specific details such as username and password
+The below page allows you to modify remote poller specific details such as username and password You will also be able to test the connection between the main poller and the remote poller.

 ![Data Collectors Edit Remote Connection Test](images/data-collectors-edit-remote2.png)